lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 title: Inline
 ---

-Inlining is a common compile-time meta-programming technique for performance optimizations.
+Inlining is a common compile-time meta-programming technique for performance optimisations.
 Scala 3 makes several improvements related to inlining:

 1. It introduces inline as a [soft keyword][soft-modifier].
 2. It guarantees that inlining actually happens instead of being best-effort.
-3. It introduces operations that are guaranteed to evaluate at compiletime.
+3. It introduces operations that are guaranteed to evaluate at compile-time.

 ## Inline constants